-It’s important to have the right footwear for your level of hiking, more so if you are going on a walking holiday.
+It’s important to have the right footwear for your level of hiking, more so if you are going on a walking holiday or a long distance walk like the Camino de Santiago, (and the right backpack and waterproofs).
 Different styles are more suitable for different levels than others.
 For instance, if you enjoy light hiking or backpacking, some features may be surplus to your needs and therefore add unnecessary weight.
 On the other hand if you’re a serious hiker, the absence of necessary features can greatly impact on your safety and comfort.

 Make sure your boots are waterproof.
 Choose footwear made with full grain leather upper material using limited stitching, or with waterproof membranes such as Gore-Tex.
 Prolonged dampness in your footwear will lead to infection and blisters.
 Remember- dry feet are happy feet!

 When you consider the length of time you’ll be wearing your boots, and the places you’ll be in them, you’ll understand the importance of taking the time to get your boots fitted properly.
 At 53° North they have footwear specialist who can take you through a number of steps which will ensure you make the right selection, it is where I buy my outdoor gear.
 This thread on the forum is the experience of one of the members having to return boots.